-The areas of Son Bou, San Jaime and Torre Soli Nou all merge into one of Menorca’s largest holiday resorts, more commonly known as Son Bou.
+Son Bou is one of Menorca's largest holiday resorts, split into the three districts of Son Bou, San Jaime, and Torre Soli Nou.
 Most of the activities centre around the beautiful sandy beach, which is the longest on the island.
 Head into the resort centre and you’ll find plenty of eateries and bars to choose from, perfect for a relaxed evening drink after dinner.
 Son Bou is also popular at the beginning and end of the holiday season with keen birdwatchers, as the area of wetland running parallel to the beach is home to various species of rare birds and wildlife.

 There is a choice of mini markets in the centre of Son Bou, selling daily essentials, food and BBQ supplies, as well as souvenirs, clothes and beachwear.
 An easy 15 minute drive north will bring you into the town of Alaior, which has a large supermarket as well as a few small boutiques selling clothes, jewellery and the traditional Menorcan shoes.